 Welcome to the web page of the Knights of Columbus Council #9518 of St. Gerald Catholic Church in Ralston, Nebraska.
 We invite all practicing Catholic men of our parish age 18 and older to join our ranks and take a more active role in their faith.

-For more information, please visit the Knights of Columbus website
+.
+For general information about the Knights of Columbus, please visit the Knights of Columbus website

 for additional information on upcoming events.

 Weekly Adoration Hour

 As part of our efforts to grow our Parish Family Life and deepen all of our Faith, the Knights are proud to announce that we have booked a weekly Holy Hour of Adoration reserved for Brother Knights and their families and friends.
 The goal of this hour is to help strengthen our council, parish and families through conversation with Jesus.
 Sign up

 is not required to participate, rather is being used as a confirmation that we will have at least one person present each week to spend time with our Lord.